Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Nectarines at West Wind Farms

-• Apricots – Late July
+• Apricots: Late July (if weather cooperates)

 Hurd Orchards

-2. Hurd Orchards
+2. Hurd Orchards, Holley

-• Plums: late August and September
+• Nectarines & Plums: Late August into September

 peaches

-Niagara County Peach Festival
+Niagara County Peach Festival — 2025 Details

 Pick Your Own Stone Fruit

-Tips for when you pick your own peaches & nectarines
+Tips for picking peaches & nectarines

 Thank you to pickyourown.org for these helpful tips!

-1. Peaches are affected by weather (both rain and cooler temperature) more than most crops.
+1. Peaches are affected by weather (both rain and cooler temperatures) more than most crops.
 And when they are in season, a large turnout can pick a field clean before noon, so CALL first!

 2. Most peach varieties grown today are freestone and are usually available (depending upon your location) from June through September.

-3. When you get home, put a couple of days supply into the fridge, wash and cut the others and freeze them.
+3. When you get home, put a couple of days’ supply into the fridge, wash and cut the others, and freeze them.

-4. Even under ideal conditions peaches will only keep for a week in a refrigerator, so for best flavor and texture, use them as soon as possible after purchase.
+4. Even under ideal conditions, peaches will only keep for a week in a refrigerator, so for best flavor and texture, use them as soon as possible after purchase.

 5. Peaches are ripe if they are still attached to the tree: Peaches are best picked when the fruit separates easily from the twigs.
 If it is hard to pull off the tree, it isn’t ripe!
 Peaches will not ripen further once removed from the tree (they only “soften”)

-6. Color: Green is definitely unripe, but you can’t use red color as an indicator of how ripe a peach is.
+6. Color: Green is unripe, but you can’t use red color as an indicator of how ripe a peach is.
 Different peach varieties have differing amounts of red blush in their natural coloring.
 Pick them when the ground color changes from green to yellow, orange, red (or a combination).
-The skin of yellow-fleshed varieties ripens to an orange tint, while the skin of white-fleshed varieties changes from greenish- to yellow-white.
+The skin of yellow-fleshed varieties ripens to an orange tint, while the skin of white-fleshed varieties changes from greenish to yellow-white.

-7. Softnessunless you like your peaches very firm, pick your peaches with just a little “give” when gently pressed.
+7. SoftnessUnless you like your peaches very firm, pick your peaches with just a little “give” when gently pressed.
 Peaches at this stage are great for eating, freezing, and baking.
 Peaches won’t ripen very much after picking!

 Many of our farms offer a family-fun experience, with hay rides, cider and donuts, and activities for the kids, in addition to apple picking.